Page Builder

 From the three-dot menu:

-• Revert to published — discard all draft changes, reset to last published version.
+- Revert to published — discard all draft changes, reset to the last published version.
 Irreversible beyond undo depth.

 Layout blocks — header, footer, sidebars — render on every page by inheritance.
-In the editor, they appear around your page content with their own overlay controls.
+In the framed site they appear around your page content with their own overlay controls.

 Full details: Layouts.

-Three-dot menu → Preview opens your current draft in a new tab at a signed preview URL.
-Useful for verifying look before publishing.
+Three-dot menu → Preview opens your current draft in a new tab.
+This loads your deployed site in preview (draft) mode at a signed URL, so you can verify how the unpublished content looks on the real site before publishing.

-Three-dot menu → Open Page opens the published URL (404 if unpublished).
+Three-dot menu → Open Page opens the published URL on your deployed site (404 if unpublished).

 Interaction mode